dec1costello/Golf/TOUR_Championship_2011/README.md

 ### [Model Performance](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/DGvsCG.ipynb)

 These charts help evaluate the model by showing how predicted values compare to actual ones and revealing patterns in prediction errors.
-The "Predicted vs Actual" chart checks overall accuracy, while the "Predicted vs Residual" chart highlights patterns in errors.
-The histogram in "Normality of Residuals" assesses if errors follow a normal distribution, crucial for reliable predictions.
+The histogram "Normality of Residuals" below assesses if errors follow a normal distribution, crucial for reliable predictions.

 #### Key Insight